What is Cash Credit?

 The loan is a short-term source of financing.
 A company cannot rely on it for an extended period of time.
 After the expiration of the loan, it must be renewed under new terms and conditions.

 Thank you for reading CFI’s explanation of Cash Credit.
-CFI offers the Certified Banking & Credit Analyst (CBCA)™ program for those looking to take their careers to the next level.
+CFI offers the Commercial Banking & Credit Analyst (CBCA)™ program for those looking to take their careers to the next level.
 To keep learning and advancing your career, the following CFI resources will be helpful: